JuliaPoo/Collection-of-CTF-Writeups/RARCTF-2021/Mini-A3S/README.md

   <img  src="rsrc/checkpoint0_scores.png" alt="Plot of scores of checkpoint 0 analysis">
 </p>

 The peaks are pretty defined, so we can be confident that the recovered `last_key` is correct.
-And here we have `27` constraints!
+Hence we have here `27` constraints!

-A side note, in regular AES, recovering the last round key like we have here would be enough to recover the original key as the expansion algorithm is reversible.
+On a side note, in regular AES, recovering the last round key like we have here would be enough to recover the original key as the expansion algorithm is reversible.
 However, in A3S, to support arbituary length keys, this is no longer possible.

 To see why, the original key in this challenge is `3*3*5 = 45` trits.
 However, we only know `27` trits of information!
 That's not nearly enough to know the full original key!